ronaldbosma/mask-query-parameters-in-apim-and-agw/README.md

   - Locate the `apiManagementSettings` variable.
   - Set the `sku` to e.g. `BasicV2`.
     If you use a V2 tier, make sure that you select a [supported region](https://learn.microsoft.com/en-us/azure/api-management/api-management-region-availability) during deployment.

+To support monitoring and logging, Application Insights and Log Analytics Workspace are deployed.
+A Key Vault is also included to securely store client secrets for integration tests.

 > [!IMPORTANT]
 > This template is not production-ready; it uses minimal cost SKUs and omits network isolation, advanced security, governance and resiliency.
 Harden security, implement enterprise controls and/or replace modules with [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/) before any production use.